Best Portable Monitors for Work and Travel (a budget-friendly perspective)

 Having more space for reading and editing documents, or as a place for keeping my research tabs and music player on while I write has been a gamechanger for keeping the info I need at hand without getting distracted.

-If your workflow is similar, this one from Cocopar is what’s currently on my desk.
-It’s capable of working with a single USB-C cord to keep everything simple, but it can also work with an HDMI-mini input, if your device only works over HDMI or you just want to keep your ports open for other things.
+If your workflow is similar, this one from MNN is what’s currently on my desk.
+It works with a single USB-C cord to keep everything simple, but it can also work with an HDMI-mini input, if your device only works over HDMI or you just want to keep your ports open for other things.

 Of course, while this is the one that I have, that doesn’t mean it’s the best option for you.
-Manufacturing prices have dropped since I bought mine, and you can now get a decent second screen for under $100.
+Manufacturing prices have dropped since I bought mine, and you can now get a decent second screen for around $50.
 Sometimes cheaper, if you wait for a sale!
-Or, if you need a specific feature for your second screen to be useful in your personal workflow, it’s worth spending a bit more to get what you need.
+That’s basically impulse buy territory!

 - 1080p Resolution